SansMercantile/mezzo-anemia/README.md

 The best way to start is by checking our Issues tab.

 The Roadmap & Platform Implications
-Our work on Mezzo is the first step towards a new category of products under the PRIV Life umbrella: AI personae for emotional continuity, legacy preservation, and secure companionship.
+Our work on Mezzo is a step towards a new category of products under the Mpeti-Core umbrella: AI personae for emotional continuity, legacy preservation, and secure companionship.

 Our immediate goals are: